 Florida Leases and Rental Agreements Laws

-The main provisions of Florida leases and rental agreement laws are listed in the table below.
+The main provisions of Florida leases and rental agreement laws are listed in the table below, while more in-depth coverage follows.
 See FindLaw's Landlord Tenant Law section for additional articles and resources.

 |Code Section||83.04, 49; 760.23|